 - To make the process more enjoyable, add up how much you’d usually spend on makeup and put it in a glass jar.
 This is good visual motivation and after a while you can either treat yourself to a premium makeup product (instead of the several cheaper ones you would have bought) or something else altogether.
 You could even decide to donate a portion to charity such as Look Good Feel Better (giving cancer survivors confidence-boosting makeovers) for an extra goal!

 When re-thinking how we shop and how to live a minimalist lifestyle, it is also the perfect time to think about the ethics behind the products that we buy.
-Purchasing ethical, cruelty-free items without animal products means that we can really vote for a better world with our wallets.
+Purchasing ethical, cruelty-free makeup means that we can really vote for a better world with our wallets.
 If something is cruelly made, it doesn’t matter how good it might look- it’s just not truly beautiful.
-I’ll be posting a guide to cruelty-free makeup products soon so be sure to check it out to create a minimalist makeup collection that is good for you, good for the animals and good for the Earth!
-In the meantime, check out these vegan makeup items available online to give your minimalist makeup collection an ethical head-start:
+Check out these vegan makeup items available online to give your minimalist makeup collection an ethical head-start:

 Make up brushes

 If you liked this guide to minimalist makeup, check out my other minimalist blog posts.